-> When the iPhone 12 first launched, prices started at AU$1,349 for the 64GB storage capacity.
-But now that the iPhone 13 has been revealed, you can get the 64GB model for AU$1,199.
+When the iPhone 12 first launched, prices started at AU$1,349 for the 64GB storage capacity.
+But now that the iPhone 14 has been revealed, you can get the 64GB model for AU$1,049.

-> The iPhone 12 comes in black, white, blue, green and red, and has just launched in a new eye-popping purple.
+The iPhone 12 comes in black, white, blue, green and red, while a new eye-popping purple was also released.
 Purchasing any of the new iPhone 12s will also let you redeem one year of Apple TV Plus for free.

-> If you do choose to buy it outright, you’ll want a nice affordable SIM-only deal to go with it.
+If you do choose to buy it outright, you’ll want a nice affordable SIM-only deal to go with it.

 iPhone 12 review in brief

 Reasons to avoid

 At its core, the iPhone 12 is an incremental update.
 Other than the fact that Apple has now joined the world of 5G and added a clever MagSafe feature for wireless charging, there aren’t a whole lot of unique new features.